ccnets-team/agent-gpt/README.md

 AgentGPT is a **one-click, cloud-based distributed RL** platform built for multi-agent environments running in **parallel**.
 With minimal setup, it can automatically package and host your environment (assigning it a URL or IP) or launch a training job on AWS SageMaker.
 A **GPT model** is then served in real time, supporting **multiple local or cloud simulators** connected to a single AgentGPT trainer in the cloud—scaling effortlessly from small proofs-of-concept to large-scale, asynchronous RL deployments.

 **Key Features**:
+- **Local Environment Hosting**: Easily run and test your environments on a local machine.
+Optionally expose it via tunnels (like ngrok or localtunnel) or your local IP for external access and collaborative debugging.
-- **Cloud Environment Hosting**: Automatic Docker packaging & SageMaker job submission.
+- **Cloud Environment Hosting**: Automatic Docker packaging & SageMaker job submission, letting you offload your environment to AWS.
-- **Parallel Environment Hosting**: Multiple environment endpoints (each at its own URL or IP) can run concurrently, whether on local machines or AWS EC2/ECR.
+- **Parallel Environment Hosting**: Multiple environment endpoints (each at its own URL or IP) can run concurrently—on local machines or AWS EC2/ECR—to accelerate training.
-- **Real-Time Inference**: GPT-based endpoints served via SageMaker.
+- **Real-Time Inference**: GPT-based endpoints served via SageMaker, enabling near-instant policy queries.
-- **Distributed RL Agent Support**: Each environment endpoint feeds observations to—and receives actions from—a central policy, enabling fully distributed, scalable training.
+- **Distributed RL Agent Training**: Each environment endpoint seamlessly interacts with a central policy server, allowing truly scalable training across dozens (or hundreds) of simulators.

 ---